google/yamlfmt/README.md

 ## Configuration

 The tool can be configured through a yaml configuration file.
-The tool looks for the config folder in the following order:
+The tool looks for the config file in the following order:

 1. Specified in the `--conf` flag (if this is an invalid path or doesn't exist, the tool will fail)
 2. A `.yamlfmt` file in the current working directory